hashicorp/vault-guides/secrets/dotnet-vault/README.md

-# HashiCorp Vault with .NET Core Example
+# HashiCorp Vault with .NET Example

-These assets are provided to show how to use HashiCorp Vault with .NET Core.
+These assets are provided to show how to use HashiCorp Vault with .NET.
 It uses two patterns:

 - Vault C# Library for Static Secrets Injection